hyperledgendary/fabric-dev-networks/networks/small/README.md

 Thinking about creating a docker image based on fabric-tools with additional scripts to automate these steps, but for now run the following to set up a small network.

 Generate:

+TODO include suitable core.yaml and orderer.yaml with network config instead of overriding settings with env vars?

 ```
 docker run --rm -v small_config:/etc/hyperledger/fabric -w /etc/hyperledger/fabric --entrypoint=/bin/bash hyperledgendary/fabric-tools -c "setnet.sh"